thradams/cake/ownership.md

 {
   FILE *owner f = fopen("file.txt", "r");
   if (f)
-    fclose(f);
+    fclose(f); //f is moved
 }
 ```

+"Rule: Before the end of its lifetime, owner objects must move the ownership of the objects they own."

-The flow analysis must ensure that when the owner pointer `f` goes out of scope, it does not own any objects.
-At the end of the scope, `f` can be either null or moved, and both states ensure that there are no remaining resources.
+At the end of the scope, `f` can be either null or moved, and both states ensure that the rule is followed.

-To check the ownership rules, the compiler uses six states:
+To check the ownership rules, the compiler need flow analysis and it uses six states:

 - uninitialized
 - moved